Nneka-238/My-First-Data-Analysis-repo/README.md

 ---
-5. Share your insights with the stakeholders by engaging them in conversation and follow up by ensuring the recommendations are acted upon.
+5. Share your insights with the stakeholders by engaging them in conversation and follow up to ensure the recommendations are acted upon.